jimhigson/oboe.js-dissertation/main/main.md

     and
     https://github.com/jimhigson/oboe.js/blob/master/test/specs/jsonPathTokens.unit.spec.js

-[^5_Implementation5]: At time of writing, Firefox is the only engine supporting
+[^5_Implementation5]: At time of writing Mozilla Firefox is the only browser supporting
     WeakHashMap by default.
-In Chome it is implemented but not available to Javascript unless explicitly enabled by a browser flag. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/WeakMap
+In Google Chrome it is implemented but not available to Javascript unless explicitly enabled by a browser flag. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/WeakMap
     retrieved 11th October 2013